Less Clutter On The Air

 According to BBC News, Gmail, the planned free e-mail service from Google, could be facing strong legal opposition in California

 The keyword for me there is “agreeing”.
-If you agree to the scanning (which I suspect is being hyped out of all proportion) then why not get the benefits of all the extras Google are offering?
-There are many other email services on the market so there is no reason to sign with Google unless you want to.
+If you agree to the scanning (which I suspect is being hyped out of all proportion), then why not get the benefits of all the extras Google are offering?
+There are many other email services on the market, so there is no reason to sign with Google unless you want to.

-I am not sure if somebody is just jumping on the bandwagon but Google’s getting a nice lot of coverage from this offering and with an IPO looming it can’t be such a bad thing.
-I do suspect that over the next few days you will also see a whole stack of marketing gurus commenting on the effect any controversy is having on the Google brand.
+I am not sure if somebody is just jumping on the bandwagon, but Google’s getting a nice lot of coverage from this offering, and with an IPO looming, it can’t be such a bad thing.
+I do suspect that over the next few days, you will also see a whole stack of marketing gurus commenting on the effect any controversy is having on the Google brand.
 You heard it here first!

 Thoughts on Blogspace

-I believe I might be attaching a purity to the weblog concept that is misplaced.
-I wouldn’t place those same ideals on population as a whole, so why should I do it to the blogged world?
-Freedom to write whatever I want is a fine thing and, perhaps, I imposing concepts of integrity that are incompatible with this freedom?
+I may be attaching a misplaced purity to the weblog concept.
+I wouldn’t impose those same ideals on the population as a whole, so why should I do it to the blogosphere?
+Freedom to write whatever I want is a fine thing, and perhaps I am imposing concepts of integrity that are incompatible with this freedom?

 Where does this leave my online ideals?